|

 No. We cannot accept any illustrations.
 The text of your picture book entry must stand on its own.
 If there is something that would be happening in the illustrations that carry part of the story and isn’t reflected in the text, use illustrator notes to let the reader know what the image would show.

-Every entry received will be read, evaluated and receive feedback from a CANSCAIP Member who is a published children’s book author.
+Every entry received will be read, evaluated and receive feedback from a CANSCAIP Member who is a published children’s book author or industry professional.
 The readers and juries are established children’s book authors published in the category they are assessing.

 Check your spam or junk folder.
 Make sure you have added office@canscaip.org to your contact list.
 If you still can’t find it, send us an email with REGISTRATION MISSING in the subject line.